ArtemGermanenko/Germanenko/README.md

   }
  }
  ```
  Array is sorted: first comes task `without` submissions and only then `with` submissions.
-If student has more than one submissions for one assignment, sends only `one best` submission.
+If student has more than one submission for one assignment,than send only `one best` submission.

  #### Admin